Trump, White House deny wrongdoing after Cohen plea deal

 Fox News released excerpts of an interview conducted with Trump on Wednesday in which the president said he knew of the payments made by Cohen “later on” but did not elaborate.

-After first denying that he knew anything about Cohen’s actions, Trump earlier this year acknowledged that he reimbursed Cohen for payments he made in late 2016 to Stormy Daniels, an adult-film actress whose real name is Stephanie Clifford.
+After first denying that he knew anything about Cohen’s actions, Trump earlier this year acknowledged he reimbursed Cohen for payments he made in late 2016 to Stormy Daniels, an adult-film actress whose real name is Stephanie Clifford.
 Daniels has alleged she had a relationship with Trump.

+In July, CNN released an audio recording reportedly made by Cohen that features the lawyer and Trump in September 2016 discussing whether to buy the rights to the story of Karen McDougal, a former Playboy model who also has alleged an affair with Trump.

 The president has insisted he paid Cohen out of personal funds and that the payments were not intended to benefit his campaign but to resolve a personal matter.

-“They’re weren’t taken out of campaign finance.
+“They weren’t taken out of campaign finance.
 That’s a big thing,” Trump said in the Fox interview.
 “They didn’t come out of the campaign; they came from me.”

-Trump critics have argued the case being made by the president that the payments to Daniels and former Playboy model Karen McDougal were personal do not hold up given the timing – only weeks before the election.
+Trump critics have argued the case being made by the president that the payments to Daniels and McDougal were personal do not hold up given the timing – only weeks before the election.

 “If this was a personal matter, why wasn’t she paid off after the affair or in the intervening decade?” said Paul S. Ryan, the head of litigation at Common Cause.
 “The election was what made her story valuable.”